-We currently rely, and expect to continue to rely, on a small number of third-party contract manufacturers to supply most of our supply of active pharmaceutical ingredients and required finished product for our preclinical studies and clinical trials.
+We currently rely, and expect to continue to rely, on a small number of third-party contract manufacturers to supply most of our supply of active pharmaceutical ingredients and required finished product for our commercial supply of EMPAVELI and SYFOVRE and for our clinical supply of our product candidates.
 In particular, we have entered into commercial supply agreements with Bachem and NOF to purchase a significant portion of our requirements for the pegcetacoplan drug substance and drug intermediaries, respectively, over the next five years.
 We have also entered into long-term commercial supply agreements with other suppliers of raw materials, drug intermediaries, drug substance and drug product.
+We also have a separate supply agreement for the manufacture of the drug product for each of EMPAVELI and SYFOVRE.
 If any of our existing manufacturers should become unavailable to us for any reason, we may incur delays in identifying or qualifying replacements.
 We also rely on other third parties to store and distribute drug supplies for our clinical trials.
 Any performance failure on the part of our contract manufacturers or distributors could delay clinical development or marketing approval of our product candidates or commercialization of any resulting products, producing additional losses and depriving us of potential product revenue.
 For example, in the past we experienced issues associated with the manufacturing process for pegcetacoplan that resulted in delays in the supply of pegcetacoplan.
 These delays resulted in us incurring additional costs and delays in our PNH development program.
-Additionally, in October 2018, we announced that we voluntarily implemented a pause in dosing in our clinical trials in patients with GA and wet AMD due to observed cases of non-infectious inflammation in patients treated from a single manufacturing lot of pegcetacoplan ophthalmological drug product that we believe occurred due to an impurity in the active pharmaceutical ingredient.
-If we experience other issues or delays in the future, our development of pegcetacoplan may be materially delayed and our business adversely affected.
+Additionally, in October 2018, we announced that we voluntarily implemented a pause in dosing in our clinical trials in patients with GA and wet AMD due to observed cases of non-infectious inflammation in patients treated from a single manufacturing lot of pegcetacoplan ophthalmological drug product that we believe occurred due to an impurity in the active pharmacceutical ingredient.
+If we experience other issues or delays in

-Any manufacturing problem, the loss of a contract manufacturer or any loss of storage could be disruptive to our operations, delay our clinical trials and, if our products are approved for sale, result in lost sales for us or our collaborators.
+Any manufacturing problem, the loss of a contract manufacturer or any loss of storage could be disruptive to our operations, result in lost sales of EMPAVELI and/or SYFOVRE or delay our clinical trials.
 Accordingly, for example, if Bachem or NOF were to experience manufacturing and supply issues, we would have difficulty in procuring the drug substance or drug intermediates needed for the supply and manufacture of pegcetacoplan.
 Additionally, we rely on third parties to supply the raw materials needed to manufacture our product candidates.
 Any reliance on suppliers may involve several risks, including a potential inability to obtain critical materials and reduced control over production costs, delivery schedules, reliability and quality.
 If we or any third-party parties on which we rely are adversely impacted by restrictions or limitations resulting from the COVID-19 pandemic, our ability to manufacture and supply pegcetacoplan may be disrupted, which would limit our ability to conduct our clinical trials or prepare for our commercial launch.
 Any unanticipated disruption to our contract manufacturing caused by problems at suppliers could delay shipment of our product candidates, increase our cost of goods sold and result in lost sales with respect to any approved products.